A direct controlled-phase gate between microwave photons: Quantum state reconstruction

-\subsection{Bayesian Inference}
+\subsection{Bayesian inference}

-To get a physical (positive semidefinite) estimated density matrix, a standard technique is to perform linear inversion (as explained in the previous section) followed by maximum likelihood~\cite{smolin2012efficient}.
+To obtain a physical (positive semidefinite) estimated density matrix, a standard technique consists of performing linear inversion (as explained in the previous section) followed by maximum likelihood estimation~\cite{smolin2012efficient}.
 However, this method suffers from the problem, that the estimated physical density matrix often has zero eigenvalues~\cite{blume2010optimal}.
-This means one will never get a given result if the measurement is done in the corresponding basis, which is not justifiable from measurements with finite repetition.
+This is not justified by finite measurement statistics, as the absence of observed events cannot support the conclusion that the corresponding probabilities are exactly zero.
+Instead, we employ Bayesian inference, which gives a statistically more accurate estimate.
+Incorporating Bayes' rule, Bayesian inference provides a posterior probability distribution given the measured experimental data and prior knowledge.
+The posterior distribution can then be used (sampled) to get an estimate for any function of the density matrix.
+We follow an efficient Bayesian inference protocol introduced in Ref.~\cite{lukens2020practical}.